SuperMadee/MemoryIsAwesome/README.md

 * [S3: Social-network Simulation System with Large Language Model-Empowered Agents](https://arxiv.org/abs/2307.14984)

+💡 _Personal take: Memory models use inside-trial information only to focus on the specific details and features relevant to a particular task or context.
+This approach simplifies the model, reducing complexity and computational demands while allowing for a more precise understanding of how memory functions within controlled settings._

 - [x] **Cross-trial Information** - Memory that spans multiple trials or tasks that involves knowledge accumulated over time and used in different situations.

 - [x] **External Knowledge** - Memory that comes from external resources, such as online databases, books, or magazines, rather than the agent’s own experiences or interactions.

-The memory models that use **both inside-trial information and external knowledge** are the following:
+⭐ The memory models that use **both inside-trial information and external knowledge** are the following:
 * [RET-LLM: Towards a General Read-Write Memory for Large Language Models](https://arxiv.org/abs/2305.14322)

 * [ChatDB: Augmenting LLMs with Databases as Their Symbolic Memory](https://chatdatabase.github.io/)